Hui people

+The Hui predominantly speak Chinese, while using some Arabic and Persian phrases.
+The Hui ethnic group is unique among Chinese ethnic minorities in that it is not associated with a non-Sinitic language.
 The Hui have a distinct connection with Islamic culture.
-For example, they follow Islamic dietary laws and reject the consumption of pork, the most commonly consumed meat in China, and have developed their own variation of Chinese cuisine.
-They also dress differently than the Han Chinese, some men wear white caps (taqiyah) and some women wear headscarves, as is the case in many Islamic cultures.
+For example, they follow Islamic dietary laws and reject the consumption of pork, the most commonly consumed meat in China, and have therefore developed their own variation of Chinese cuisine.
+Hui traditional dress includes white caps (taqiyah) worn by some men and headscarves worn by some women, similar to customs in many Islamic cultures.